 Currently there are four ongoing cybersecurity reviews under the Cybersecurity Review Office, including one for Chinese ride-hailing app Didi Global.
 All four investigations involve companies that recently had Initial Public Offerings in the United States.
-There had been some speculation about the basis for conducting these particular cybersecurity reviews, but the Draft provides a clearer legal framework for the investigations.
+There had been some speculation about the basis for conducting these particular cybersecurity reviews, but the Draft (link in Chinese) provides a clearer legal framework for the investigations than the current text of the Measures on Cybersecurity Review (link in Chinese).
 The seriousness with which the Chinese government is taking data has become clear to Chinese companies.
 According to reports, ByteDance, the Chinese company that owns TikTok, postponed the plan for its offshore listing after China's tightening on cybersecurity and data security.

 According to Zuo Xiaodong, vice president of the China Academy of Information Security, the Draft is to implement Article 24 of the Data Security Law, which requires the government to establish a data security review mechanism.
 The Data Security Law was passed on June 10 and will take effect on September 1, 2021.
 In addition, the Draft is part of the implementation of the State Council's recent opinions on cracking down on illegal securities activities, which requires improvements to laws and regulations on data security, cross-border data flow and management of confidential information.

 Compared to the previous version, the Draft broadens the scope of the cybersecurity review, adds two more factors for the cybersecurity review, and extends the review period for the special review procedure.

 Who would be subject to cybersecurity review?